sushmithaJeyaraj33/SQL_Training/Day2_Data_Exploration.md

 ---

 ### Example 1
-Run a baseline check filtering records down to a single specific year (2023) before optimizing.
+Run the query to filter a single specific year (2023) before optimizing.
 ```sql
 SELECT EXTRACT(YEAR FROM publication_date) AS patent_year, COUNT(*)
 FROM patents_1.patents_synthetic_data